MrRGnome/lnd-dash/README.md

 + send payment with automatic invoice decoding and pasting if detected on the clipboard and permissions given
 + create invoice with automatic clipboard loading on invoice generation
 + notifications web API integration
-+ websocket streaming of lnd events like invoice paid
++ websocket streaming of lnd events and state
 + peer management
 + cross platform (windows 10 and ubuntu tested)
 + PWA compatability, can be installed on mobile devices